MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 ### Default workload group

-Requests are classified into the `default` group when any of the following conditions is met:
+Requests are classified into the `default` group under these conditions:

 * There are no criteria to classify a request.
 * An attempt was made to classify the request into a non-existent group.